Some medical experts are touting alternatives to colonoscopies as a way to improve screening rates for colorectal cancer.

 Since about 2000, the colonoscopy has been widely recommended by physicians for patients over the age of 50 to screen for colon cancer.

 But in recent years, some in the medical field have been calling for a change in tactic.
 They say there are equally effective tests available that are less invasive and less of an ordeal than a colonoscopy.

 In particular, they’re concerned the cost and hassle of a colonoscopy is discouraging people from being screened for colon cancer.

 They would like doctors, in particular primary care physicians, to make their patients more aware of the alternatives.

 “You should get screened, but there are excellent screening options available in addition to colonoscopy,” said Dr. James Allison, an emeritus professor at University of California, San Francisco, who has worked in the field of gastroenterology for 40 years.

 Colorectal cancer is the second leading cause of cancer death in the United States.
-According to the Centers for Disease Control and Prevention (CDC), colon cancer kills about 52,000 people in the United States every year.
+The Centers for Disease Control and Prevention (CDC) reports that colon cancer killed more than 52,000 people in the United States in 2015.

 However, it’s generally a slow-growing cancer that is treatable, if it’s caught early enough.
 That’s where colonoscopies and other tests come in.